Vyral/jeff-wheatley/_posts/2020-02-10-your-options-when-you-sell-with-us.md

 In addition to these options, we can also come in to do a seller consultation to make sure that we understand your timeframe.
 Many people have very specific timeframes in mind, so we structure the transaction around those needs.

-We’ll also help you **determine what type of liquidity event you need.** Some might need some money from outside of the property prior to closing; if you need to put money down on your next house or some other investment before closing, we can arrange that for you.
+We’ll also help you **determine what type of liquidity event you need.** Some might need money from outside of the property prior to closing; if you need to put money down on your next house or some other investment before closing, we can arrange that for you.

 Lastly, when you sell with us, **we’ll do an analysis to make sure that selling is in your best financial interest.** Many properties in today’s market could become huge investment opportunities down the road if you bought and held them for 10 or so years.